r-grandorder/tri-hermes/en/pages/Singularity/camelot.md

 Thanks for all your hard work, Fujimaru.

 **Da Vinci:**
-It's the same as usual, but this time I wonder if you've become a little more {(M) masculine /(F) feminine}?
+It's the same as usual, but this time I wonder if you've become a little more [♂ masculine /♀ feminine]?

 ---